| MEET THE MODEL Some decisions

 and eyebrows.
 Pick again and roll it forward and use a lighter tone

 for the top of the nose, eyebrows and lips.
+You can

 see the texture map you have created at this stage by looking in